THE DANCER - Loie Fuller - 28 September 2016 (France)

 HER - voice of Isabella - 10 January 2014 (USA)

-A writer falls in love with his computer's operating system.
+a lonely writer who falls in love with his computer's operating system.
+HER tied with GRAVITY for best film honours

 Les interdits - Carole Brikerman